 ‘We are just friends.’

 Ginny glanced past his shoulder.
 ‘I think she knows what we’re talking about.
-I should keep practicing.’
+I should keep practising.’

 Harry caught Katie’s eye.
 She beamed and gave him a thumbs up.
-A gleaming silver wolf padded around Neville, nuzzling at his wand hand with its muzzle.
+Behind her, a gleaming silver wolf padded around Neville, nuzzling at his wand hand with its muzzle.

 Interesting.
 Harry waved to Katie and drifted away toward the door and the chamber.
 I wonder what mine is.